pavliha/redux-load-middleware/README.md

 Saga can be used for other things like calling other actions after updating the state.
 Which is the same as what you did before, just excluding error/loading handling.

 #### Why not redux-promise-middleware?
 redux-load-middleware works in the same way as redux-promise-middleware.
-But later you have to handle loading and errors manually.
-The redux-load-middleware has it's own errors reduced and loadingsReducer to which you just connect with selectors
+With redux-promise-middleware you have to handle loading and errors manually.
+The redux-load-middleware has it is own errorsReducer and loadingsReducer to which you just connect with selectors.
 ## Installation
 - Connect `loadMiddleware` to the store
 ```typescript